inuritdino/COMMAP/README.md

 # Communication Map based on the single-cell RNA-sequencing data

 ComMap builds an inter-cellular communication map (Interactome) based on the scRNA-seq data and pathway enrichment.
+The final interactome contains receptors connected via the intra-cellular signaling pathways to a set of transcription factors (TF) and their immediate targets (TF-TF regulatory network) that are maintained throughout a population of single cells.
+Thus, persistent TF pattern emulates a "phenotype" for each population.
+Receptors signaling to maintain the phenotype of each cell-type population are then paired with their cognate ligands via a database of protein-protein interactions.

 ## Quick start